Waghib/Gemini-Chat-Bot/README.md

    - React application served via Nginx
    - Port: 80
    - Communicates with the backend API

+## Azure VM Security Considerations

+When deploying to Azure VM, consider these security measures:

+1. **Restrict MongoDB access:**
+   - For production, update docker-compose.yml to not expose MongoDB port to the public
+   - Use a firewall to restrict access to your VM

+2. **Use HTTPS:**
+   - For production use, configure Nginx with SSL certificates
+   - You can use Let's Encrypt for free certificates

+3. **Environment Variables:**
+   - Store sensitive data like API keys in Azure Key Vault
+   - Use environment files rather than hardcoding values

 ## How to Get a Gemini API Key